-Finn Rock Reach (FRR) comprises approximately 303 acres, including riparian forest, floodplain, and side channel habitat important to Endangered Species Act (ESA)-listed fish species.
+Finn Rock Reach (FRR) is located in Vida, Oregon and comprises approximately 303 acres, including riparian forest, floodplain, and side channel habitat important to Endangered Species Act (ESA)-listed fish species.
 FRR contains a tract of riparian forest hosting several miles of McKenzie River side channel downstream from its confluence with Elk Creek and two miles of McKenzie River frontage.
 These habitats provide refuge for a wide diversity of aquatic, avian, plant, and terrestrial species.
 Focal species within this area include ESA-listed spring Chinook salmon (Oncorhynchus tshawytscha) and bull trout (Salvelinus confluentus); as well as resident rainbow trout (Oncorhynchus mykiss) and Oregon Sensitive and federal Species of Concern Pacific lamprey (Lampetra tridentatus) and western pond turtle (Actinemys marmorata).

-Consistent with the Programmatic EA, this Supplement Analysis (SA) analyzes the effects of the Finn Rock Floodplain Restoration, which would restore floodplain processes and functions, habitat conditions, and water quality of approximately 83 acres of the McKenzie River floodplain.
-This SA analyzes the site-specific impacts of the Finn Rock Floodplain Restoration to determine if the project is within the scope of the analysis considered in the Programmatic EA.
+Consistent with the Programmatic EA, this Supplement Analysis (SA) analyzes the effects of the Finn Rock Floodplain Restoration Phase 2, which would restore floodplain processes and functions, habitat conditions, and water quality of approximately 76 acres of the McKenzie River floodplain.
+This SA analyzes the site-specific impacts of the Finn Rock Floodplain Restoration Phase 2 to determine if the proposed project is a substantial change from the actions considered in the Programmatic EA.
 It also evaluates whether the proposed project presents significant new circumstances or information relevant to environmental concerns that were not addressed by the EA.
-The findings of this SA determine whether additional National Environmental Policy Act (NEPA) analysis is needed pursuant to 40 Code of Federal Regulations (CFR) § 1502.9(d).
+The findings of this SA determine whether additional National Environmental Policy Act (NEPA) analysis is needed pursuant to 40 Code of Federal Regulations (CFR) § 1502.9(d) and 10 CFR § 1021 et seq.